swisslmp84/Dog-Breed-Detective/README.md

 * Dog Breed Information
 * Information that are web scrap and data pre-processed, which were subsequently used in our system

+##   UAT Test Images
+* This folders contain the images use by the project team members during the UAT

+## Unused Algorithim Python files
+*  This folders contain the python files of the KNN and Decision Trees Algorithms which are not used in the project but was evalutated as a suitable candidate for the project.

 ---